wking/2016-oslo-repeatability/intro-jupyter.md

 To execute it, go up to 'Cell...' and select 'Run'.
 You should see the output (or a syntax error).

-You can also edit and rexecute this cell.
+You can also edit and re-execute this cell.
 Try it!

 To add a cell, go to Insert and Insert cell below.
 Now add another statement and execute it.